aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 ---

 ### **Why is data modeling important ?**
-By modeling your data, you’ll document what data you have, how you use it, and what your requirements are surrounding usage, protection, and governance.
+By modeling your data, you'll document what data you have, how you use it, and your requirements for usage, protection, and governance.
 Through data modeling, your organization:

 1) Creates a structure for collaboration between your IT team and your business teams.
 2) Exposes opportunities for improving business processes by defining data needs and uses.